cino/cino.github.io/_posts/2021-04-20-laravel-forge-setting-it-up-the-right-way.md

 The correct way to go forward is when deploying a site on the newly created server instance is to create a deploy key in the repository you'd like the server to have access to.

-This is also documented in the documentation of <a href="https://forge.laravel.com/docs/1.0/servers/ssh.html" target="_blank">Laravel Forge</a> but as the default behavior is the less-secure behavior I found it more than important to mention this.
+This is also documented in the documentation of <a href="https://forge.laravel.com/docs/1.0/servers/ssh.html" target="_blank" rel="noreferrer">Laravel Forge</a> but as the default behavior is the less-secure behavior I found it more than important to mention this.

 Just to give you an example, imagine having 50+ servers managed by Laravel Forge and every single server has access to all of your github repositories (when the user has access to your complete organization) and **one** of these servers is compromised, the source code of all your projects are compromised.
 This seems like a pretty big risk to me.